quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part56_10.9_In-Game_Me.md

 :p How is the virtual scene described in terms of mathematical forms?
 ??x
 The virtual scene is often described using 3D surfaces that are represented mathematically.
 These surfaces can range from simple shapes like planes and spheres to more complex constructs such as NURBS (Non-Uniform Rational B-Splines) or parametric surfaces.
-For instance, a 3D surface could be defined by a function \( z = f(x, y) \), where \( x \) and \( y \) are coordinates in the plane of the object's base, and \( z \) is the height at that point.
+For instance, a 3D surface could be defined by a function $z = f(x, y)$, where $ x$and $ y$ are coordinates in the plane of the object's base, and $ z$ is the height at that point.

 ```java
 public class Surface {